scrapinghub/andi/README.rst

 could be absent in some environments, but you might want the dashboard to work even if it cannot log the visits.

-So the plan when a database connection is possible would be:
+When a database connection is possible the plan call would be:

 .. code-block:: python